-Physicians who are retiring, closing, or leaving a practice can now notify patients electronically and by posting a notice on their practice website, according to recent rule changes made by the Texas Medical Board (TMB).
+Physicians who are retiring, closing, or leaving a practice can notify patients electronically and by posting a notice on their practice website, according to rules from the Texas Medical Board (TMB).
 1

 According to TMB Rules Chapter 165.5(a)(1-3): “When a physician retires, terminates employment, or otherwise leaves a medical practice, he or she is responsible for:

 - Ensuring that patients are given an opportunity to obtain copies of their records or arrange for the transfer of their medical records to another physician;

 - Notifying the Texas Medical Board when he/she is terminating practice, retiring or relocating, and will no longer be available to patients;

 - Specifying who has custodianship of the records; and

 - Advising how copies of the medical records may be obtained.”

 (I) Posting such notice on the physician's or practice website; OR

 (ii) Publishing a notice in the newspaper of greatest general circulation in each county in which the physician practices or practiced and in a local newspaper that serves the immediate practice area; AND